21st Century Wire

-The idea of an uninterruptible remote controlled commercial airliner may be shocking to some, but during 21WIRE’s examination of missing flight MH370, we came across retired Delta pilot, Field McConnell, a 35-year flight veteran who cites that since 1995 this kind of advanced technology has been in use, culminating with McConnell testifing before a US court as to the existence of such systems.
+The idea of an uninterruptible remote controlled commercial airliner may be shocking to some, but during 21WIRE’s examination of missing flight MH370, we came across retired pilot, Field McConnell, a 35-year flight veteran who suggested that since 1995 this kind of advanced technology has been in use, culminating with McConnell testifying before a US court as to the existence of such systems.

 There is some evidence to suggest that these may have been operational in some Airbus planes since 1989.
 At the start of this article, there were several publications that discussed the controversial autopilot feature a year prior to a subsequent lawsuit by McConnell in February of 2007, and according to his documents, the modification was reported to the FAA, NTSB and ALPA ( airline pilots association).
 Apparently due to McConnell’s lawsuit, Boeing was is said to have stated that by end of 2009 all Boeing planes would be fitted with the BHUAP – making them impossible to manually hijack within the plane but susceptible to remote control by the military, according the flight veteran.